Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Introduction

+How do we prove that zero-player motion planning with \textit{any} multi-input bounded or unbounded gadget is P-complete or PSPACE-complete, respectively?
+We show how to reduce these infinite families down to finitely many cases through the concept of ``simulation''.

+A \emph{zero-player simulation} of a gadget $G$ is a branchless system of gadgets, together with a mapping of input and output locations of $G$ to distinct input and output locations of gadgets in the system, that has the same behavior as $G$ in the natural sense: if the agent enters the system at a sequence of input locations corresponding to inputs of~$G$, then the system sends the agent to the output locations corresponding to the outputs $G$ would send the agent to.
+(Note that some locations of the system may not correspond to any locations of~$G$.)
+We say that $G'$ \emph{simulates} $G$ if there is a system of $G'$ gadgets that is a simulation of~$G$.

+This definition of simulation is only applicable to zero-player motion planning, and thus with deterministic input/output gadgets.
+We can define a similar notion of simulation for one-player motion planning; see also \cite{hendrickson2021gadgets,GadgetsChecked_FUN2022} for more precise definitions.
+A \emph{one-player simulation} of a gadget $G$ is a system of gadgets, together with a mapping of locations of $G$ to distinct locations of gadgets in the system, that has the same behavior as $G$ in the natural nondeterministic sense: if the agent enters the system at a sequence of $k$ locations corresponding to locations of~$G$, then the agent can exit the system in a sequence of $k$ locations corresponding to locations of $G$ if and only if it could have made the corresponding sequence of traversals in $G$.

+Any zero-player simulation is also a one-player simulation, so all of our results for zero-player simulations immediately carry over to the one-player case.

+Crucially, simulations yield logarithmic-space polynomial-time reductions: simply replace each copy of $G$ with a copy of the system simulating it.
+In particular, simulations preserve hardness of zero-player and one-player motion planning for NL, P, NP, and PSPACE.

-To characterize all non-trivial, multi-input gadgets we show that they all simulate at least one of the eight gadgets listed in Lemma~\ref{lem:gadget basis} and shown in Figures~\ref{fig:bounded basis} (bounded) and \ref{fig:unbounded basis} (unbounded), and thus it will suffice to show hardness for these eight cases.
+To characterize all multi-input input/output gadgets, we show that they all simulate at least one of the eight gadgets listed in Lemma~\ref{lem:gadget basis} and shown in Figures~\ref{fig:bounded basis} (bounded) and~\ref{fig:unbounded basis} (unbounded), and thus it will suffice to show hardness for these eight cases.